-Tight neck muscles can also cause headaches (tension, migraine, and cluster headaches) because of their various attachments to the head, specifically the occiput (back of the head) and the mastoid process of the temporal bone right behind the ears.
-When the muscles contract (tighten up), they pull on the occiput or temporal bone, creating a misalignment of these bones along the sutures, setting off the sensory nerves embedded in the fibrous connective tissue of the sutures.
+Tight neck muscles can also cause headaches, such as tension, migraine, and cluster headaches, because of their various attachments to the head, specifically the occiput (back of the head) and the mastoid process of the temporal bone right behind the ears.
+When the muscles contract, they pull on the occiput or temporal bone, creating a misalignment of these bones along the sutures, setting off the sensory nerves embedded in the fibrous connective tissue of the sutures.

-This explains why neck and/or head pain often are accompanied by a myriad of other symptoms related to these bodily functions.
+This explains why neck and head pain often are accompanied by a myriad of other symptoms related to these bodily functions.

 The neck is the gateway to the brain.
 It contains major blood vessels to supply the brain with oxygen.
-Thus, tight neck muscles or misaligned vertebrae may compress or stretch these blood vessels, reducing the blood supply (oxygen delivery) to the brain.
-Symptoms of low oxygen supply are fatigue, fuzzy thinking, poor memory, and lack of motivation, among others.
+Thus, tight neck muscles or misaligned vertebrae may compress or stretch these blood vessels, reducing the blood supply and, consequently, oxygen delivery to the brain.
+Symptoms of low oxygen supply include fatigue, fuzzy thinking, poor memory and lack of motivation.

-The neck also provides passage to the trachea (wind pipe) and the esophagus.
-Moreover, it contains the larynx (voice box), and the thyroid (master gland of the body).
-Consequently, tight neck muscles or misaligned vertebrae can compress, stretch, or shift these structures, potentially making it difficult for us to swallow, speak, or breathe.
+The neck also provides passage to the trachea and the esophagus, and it contains the larynx and the thyroid.
+Consequently, tight neck muscles or misaligned vertebrae can compress, stretch or shift these important structures, potentially making it difficult for us to swallow, speak or breathe.

-These spinal nerves supply the muscles of the upper back, the neck, the shoulder blades, and chest (pectoralis muscles), as well as the arms, hands, and fingers.
-It’s easy to see how tight neck muscles not only can cause discomfort or pain in the neck but also in the upper back, and shoulders, as well as the arms, hands, and fingers.
+These spinal nerves supply the muscles of the upper back, the neck, the shoulder blades, and chest, as well as the arms, hands, and fingers.
+It is easy to see how tight neck muscles not only can cause discomfort or pain in the neck but also in the upper back, shoulders, and down through the arms, hands, and fingers.

 The causes of tight neck muscles are many: poor posture, emotional or mental stress, asymmetric use of the neck, back, or arms at work or at play, injury to any of these areas, carrying a heavy bag primarily over one shoulder, or across the chest, and so forth.